Icon of person leaving hospital.

 Individual Support & Care Coordination

 Individual support services are available for brain injury survivors and/or their family/caregivers who require additional care coordination and support.
 Support is provided by Certified Brain Injury Specialist and typically include an assessment session, goal setting and assistance in improving reintegration in community, work and social life.

 Icon of a calendar with a checked day.

 Support Groups are based upon a peer-to-peer support model with facilitators assisting the group to learn more about brain injury and available services by meeting with others who are facing or have faced similar challenges.
 The essential elements of a support group are: gathering/sharing information; sharing common needs and strengths; providing a place to meet new friends and find new connections in the community; and providing an opportunity to give and receive support.

 These groups are intended for brain injury (whether caused by a trauma to the head, stroke, illness or tumor) survivors – and their family/support system.
 There is no charge to attend any of our programs.
-See the calendar for schedules
+Please contact the office for more information

 Icon of two people together.

 We offer a variety of social opportunities each month beyond our bi-weekly supports groups.
 These activities are intended for both brain injury survivors and care givers to engage in activities and shared interests.
 The activities range from bowling, picnics, dine-outs, art socials, music singalongs, karaoke, dancing, craft projects, a garden club and an annual gala celebrating both professionals and a survivor of the year.
 See the calendar for schedules